tholonia/tholonia.github.io/_posts/2024-06-29-the-thologram.md

 jday: 8947
 tags:
 - tholon
-- ' tholonia'
+- tholonia
-- ' thologram'
+- thologram
-- ' Newton'
+- Newton
-- ' physics'
+- physics
 ---

 This attempts to describe the concept of the Thologram.
 It starts outs showing how  classical physics, such as Newton' 2nd Law of Motion, are instances of a metaphysical or non-material reality, and then applies those same concepts to the non-material instances of Awareness, consciousness, and intention, as well as concepts like society and psychology.